-9 Timing for part-time students
+8 Timing for part-time students

-- 1. The Supervisor is named when the student enters the program. - 2.
+- 1. The Supervisor is named when the student enters the program.
+With the approval of the Chair or delegate, more than one faculty member may jointly act as the supervisor. - 2.
 Students normally will take at least two one-term courses in each of the first two academic years. - 3.
 The required four courses must be completed successfully within 28 months after starting the program.
 When PUCs are required, the time window might stretch until 32 months. - 4.
 The Examination Committee should be named at least one month before the defense. - 5.
 The final version of the thesis must be submitted to the Department's Administrative Coordinator or delegate at least two weeks before the date of the defense.
 The student must provide a copy of the thesis for the Department and each member of the Examination Committee.
 The Department will keep its copy until it receives the official bound version of the thesis. - 6.
 The thesis should normally be completed and defended within 36 months after starting the program.